 - 8:30 AM to 12:00 PM and 1:00 PM to 4:30 PM (closed from 12:00 PM to 1:00 Pm and on public Thai holidays and weekends)

 If you want to drive to Samut Prakan Immigration, there is plenty of parking on site.
 Although at certain times of the day it gets crowded.
-So be prepared to park your car in neutral, and possibly do some pushing and pulling of other cars.
+So, be prepared to park your car in neutral and possibly do some pushing and pulling of other cars.

 Compared to 90-day reporting in Bangkok, the process at Samut Prakan is a little slower.
 But the people are a lot more friendlier and helpful.

-Finding the Immigration Building
+Finding the Office

 Getting Your Queue Number

-If you need it, you can get a TM.47 form inside the office.
+Also, if you need it, you can get a TM.47 form inside the office.